 FBCI is dedicated to the spiritual development of each learner.
-Chapel services, dedicated prayer times, and encouragement for each student to develop a life of intimacy with God are all promoted and encouraged by the staff and faculty at FBCI.
+Chapel services and dedicated prayer times are part of each student's weekly schedule.
+The staff and faculty at FBCI promote and encourage each student to develop a life of intimacy with God